kwstanths/billy-the-game/README.md

 management, data structures and anything else that might be used in the development of a game, featuring:
 In Graphics with OpenGL:
-- Reading models through assimp, rendering with one diffuse texture, and one specular map
+- Reading models through assimp
+- Rendering with Phong shading (Point/Directional/Spot lights), one diffuse texture, and one specular map
-- Deferred and forward rendering
+- Deferred and forward rendering queues
 - Shadows with simple shadow mapping
 - View frustum culling and occlusion queries
 - Screen Space Ambient Occlusion
-- Water rendering with a grid
+- Water rendering with a grid algorithm
+- Terrain rendering with displacement and normal map through tessellation shaders
 In world building:
 - Importing maps generated from Tiled
 - Draw call batching generated maps